 1982: "Any Day Now" by Ronnie Milsap took over at #1 on the Adult Contemporary chart.

 1982: Asia rose to #1 with their self-titled album, replacing Paul McCartney's Tug of War.
 Van Halen remained at 3 with Diver Down while Stevie Wonder's Original Musicquarium I was fourth.
-The rest of the Top 10: Dare from the Human League, Always On My Mind by Willie Nelson at #6, Toto's landmark about Toto IV at #7, Aldo Nova reached #8, Success Hasn't Spoiled Me Yet by Rick Springfield fell to #9 and Chariots of Fire from Vangelis was #10.
+The rest of the Top 10: Dare from the Human League, Always On My Mind by Willie Nelson at #6, Toto's landmark album Toto IV at #7, Aldo Nova reached #8, Success Hasn't Spoiled Me Yet by Rick Springfield fell to #9 and Chariots of Fire from Vangelis was #10.

 1982: Stevie Wonder & Paul McCartney made it six weeks in a row at #1 with "Ebony and Ivory".
 The Human League rose to #2 with "Don't You Want Me" and Toto's "Rosanna" was #7.